 Finally, you should recognize that sometimes there are required changes that you really need to make for a paper to be accepted.
-These are not open for debate, and trying strategy S2 (or, worse, S1) on these will result in your paper being summarily rejected.
+These are not open for debate, and trying the “defend” strategy S2—or, worse, ignoring them (S1)—will result in your paper being summarily rejected.
 There are usually clues about this in the reviews themselves.
 For example, pay close attention to when the primary reviewer or the associate editor lists “required changes”.
 Ignore these at your peril.
 Really, as I said earlier, actually making the changes should be your main strategy.

 Writing revision response letters is almost an art in itself, and can sometimes be nearly as time-consuming as actually making the changes themselves.
 In fact, starting to write the response letter often tells you exactly what you need to do to change your paper so that you can defend yourself effectively.
 The response letter also becomes a changelog for your work.
 For this reason, revising the paper and writing the letter often go hand in hand.